In January 2011, ECFA established the Commission on Accountability and Policy for Religious Organizations ("the Commission").

 Dr. Dolphus Weary is president of the Rural Education and Leadership (R.E.A.L.)
 Christian Foundation, Richland, Mississippi.
 He is a noted author and speaker on racial reconciliation issues.
 Previously, he served 27 years with Mendenhall Ministries, a multi-faceted Christian community development ministry, which was used as a model to launch the now Christian Community Development Association (CCDA); and then 10 years as the executive director/president of Mission Mississippi, a statewide movement encouraging the Body of Christ in Mississippi to work at eliminating racism.
 He serves on a number of national and local boards, including Belhaven University and InterVarsity Christian Fellowship.
 He is a former ECFA board member.

-Mr. David Wills is president of the National Christian Foundation, Alpharetta, Georgia, serving over 9,00 families by providing giving solutions and tools to maximize resources for Kingdom purposes.
-An attorney, Mr. Wills is a member of the boards of ECFA, Generous Giving, Hope for the Heart, ProVision Foundation, and the Cathy Family Foundations (Chick-Fil-A).
+Mr. David Wills is president of the National Christian Foundation, Alpharetta, Georgia, serving over 9,000 families by providing giving solutions and tools to maximize resources for Kingdom purposes.
+An attorney, Mr. Wills is a member of the boards of ECFA (and board chairman), Generous Giving, Hope for the Heart, ProVision Foundation, and the Cathy Family Foundations (Chick-Fil-A).
 He is the co-author of two books and a frequent lecturer.

 Mr. Mark Holbrook is the president and CEO of the Evangelical Christian Credit Union, a $3.2 billion (assets under management) financial cooperative serving the banking needs of ministries across the United States and missionaries around the world.
-Mark has served on several nonprofit ministry boards and currently serves as ECFA’s board chair.
+Mark has served on several nonprofit ministry boards.

 Mr. Dan Busby is the president of ECFA.
 He served as controller with the University Hospitals in Kansas City, as the founding partner of a CPA firm in Kansas City, and the chief financial officer of The Wesleyan Church denominational offices in Indianapolis.
 Serving with ECFA since 1998, Dan became the president in 2009.
 He has been Zondervan’s church and nonprofit tax and finance author since 1990 and is a noted speaker across the United States.